The Strokes' 'The New Abnormal' still set for release this week — but vinyl edition will be delayed

 A number of big music releases have been affected by the coronavirus pandemic in recent weeks, with the likes of Lady Gaga and Haim opting to postpone their planned album releases in response to the outbreak.

-So far two tracks from ‘The New Abnormal’ have emerged: ‘At The Door’, which was released on February 11, and ‘Bad Decisions’, which arrived a week later.
+So far three tracks from ‘The New Abnormal’ have emerged: ‘At The Door’, which was released on February 11, was followed by ‘Bad Decisions’, which arrived a week later.
+‘Brooklyn Bridge To Chorus’ arrived today (April 6).

 Speaking in an interview last month, The Strokes opened up about their past inter-band conflicts — admitting that heightened tensions within the group were the reason why they didn’t tour ‘Comedown Machine.’